Rethinking Sparse Mixture of Experts from a Unified Perspective: Experiments

-In this section, inspired by ~\cite{li2024mixtureofexpertsllmsecretlyembedding}, we test our method as a plug-in framework on well-trained SMoE models, including \textbf{OLMoE-1B-7B}~\cite{muennighoff2024olmoeopenmixtureofexpertslanguage}:, \textbf{DeepSeekMoE-16B} ~\cite{dai2024deepseekmoeultimateexpertspecialization}, \textbf{Qwen1.5-MoE-A2.7B}~\cite{qwen_moe}.
-We evaluate performance on a subset of tasks from the Massive Text Embedding Benchmark (MTEB) ~\cite{muennighoff2023mtebmassivetextembedding}, which covers key downstream applications for sentence embeddings, including Classification, Clustering, Pair Classification, Re-ranking, Retrieval, Semantic Textual Similarity (STS), and Summarization.
-Following the MTEB evaluation framework, we use Accuracy for Classification, V-Measure for Clustering, Average Precision for Pair Classification, Mean Average Precision for Re-ranking, nDCG for Retrieval, and Spearman’s correlation for STS and Summarization.
-Our method consistently demonstrates performance improvements across a range of MTEB tasks .
-Detailed results for datasets under each task type are provided in Appendix~\ref{sec:appendix}.
-USMoE outperforms both the Expert Choice and Token Choice approaches in most cases, underscoring the complementary nature of these two methods.
+\textbf{Settings.}\; In this section, inspired by ~\cite{li2025your}, we test our method as a plug-in framework on well-trained SMoE models, including \textbf{OLMoE-1B-7B}~\cite{muennighoff2025olmoe}:, \textbf{DeepSeekMoE-16B} ~\cite{dai-etal-2024-deepseekmoe}, \textbf{Qwen1.5-MoE-A2.7B}~\cite{qwen_moe}.
+We evaluate performance on a subset of tasks from the Massive Text Embedding Benchmark (MTEB) ~\cite{muennighoff-etal-2023-mteb}, which covers key downstream applications for sentence embeddings, including Classification, Clustering, Pair Classification, Re-ranking, Retrieval, Semantic Textual Similarity (STS), and Summarization.
+Following the MTEB evaluation framework, we use Accuracy for Classification, V-Measure for Clustering, Average Precision for Pair Classification, Mean Average Precision for Re-ranking, nDCG for Retrieval, and Spearman's correlation for STS and Summarization.